 Your total homework grade will be the average grade (minus the lowest two grades) for all assignments.
 Your total exam grade will be 10% for the first three examinations, and 20% for the final examination.

 A NOTE ON "CURVING" AND THINGS TO KEEP IN MIND: THERE IS NO CURVE ON THE EXAMS OR ANY OTHER ASSESSMENT ALONE.
-THE TOTAL GRADES IN THE END WILL BE "CURVED" AS DEEMED NECESSARY.
+THE TOTAL GRADES IN THE END MAY BE "CURVED" AS DEEMED NECESSARY.
 The homework and lab TOGETHER are weighted more heavily than the three in-class exams.
 You must do well on all components of this course to do well in the course as a whole.

-A letter grade will be assigned based on performance in the course according to the following scale:
+A letter grade will be assigned based or performance in the course according to the following scale: Thetter grade will be ussigned bused of periornance in the bearse according to the following scale.